Ideas in and around BEY

 A public N12/N13 list

-When a landlord evicts a tenant due to a family member moving in (N12) or for renovations or conversion (N13), the city should publish a publicly accessible record.
+When a landlord evicts a tenant because a family member is moving in (N12) or for renovations or conversion (N13), the city should publish a publicly accessible record.
 Greater transparency will help reduce abuse of these eviction rules and discourage landlords from re-renting units without following through on the required conditions.

 Livable family-sized suites